iqballhafizi/robofriends/README.md

-A simple project using react js
+A simple project using react js <br>
 Basic concepts of components and passing state from search box component to robot list is demonstrated this web app is using an API to retrieve the Robots